braze-inc/braze-docs/_docs/_api/endpoints/messaging/live_activity/start.md

 > Use this endpoint to remotely start [Live Activities]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/live_activities/live_activities/) displayed in your iOS app.
 This endpoint requires additional setup.

-After you create a Live Activity, you can make a POST request to remotely start the activity for a given segment.
+After you create a Live Activity, you can make a POST request to remotely start your activity for any given segment.
 For more information about Apple's Live Activities, see [Starting and updating Live Activities with ActivityKit push notifications](https://developer.apple.com/documentation/activitykit/starting-and-updating-live-activities-with-activitykit-push-notifications).

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#2300226e-f26a-4154-9bcc-5883f1f294cd {% endapiref %}